jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 One of my favorite articles was [Bumper-Sticker Computer Science](https://moss.cs.iit.edu/cs100/Bentley_BumperSticker.pdf) published in September 1985.
 It's filled with pithy quotes by those in the industry almost 40 years ago.
 It's still a great read, and many of the quotes are as valid (and some sadly ignored) today as they were back then.
 I highly recommend it..

-I've always liked quotes some Computer Scientists and Software Engineers do know how to craft a good phrase.
+I've always liked quotes and some Computer Scientists and Software Engineers do know how to craft a good phrase.

 Inspired by Bentley, I'm going provide my own set of Bumper Sticker Computer Science and Software Engineering, which includes some of my favorites from Bentley's original article.
 I hope some of those make you laugh, maybe cry and definitely think.